robflop/megumin.love/README.md

 ### Adding new sounds

 - Put your new sound files in the `src/resources/sounds/` folder (in mp3, ogg and aac format)
-- Add your sound's name (name of the files!) to the sounds array in `src/resources/js/sounds.js`
+- Fill out all 3 properties for your new sound in `src/resources/js/sounds.js` (see existing sounds for examples)

 And that's it.
-Your sound will automatically be added to the main button's available sounds.
+Your sound will automatically be added to the main button's available sounds and to the soundboard.

 ### Important Information

 If you add to the errorTemplates, you will have to create the actual html pages for these in `src/pages/errorTemplates/` aswell, otherwise this setting will not take effect.

-To add new sounds to the Soundboard, a button for each has to be created in the `src/pages/soundboard.html` file.

 Don't flip off the `firstRun` setting if it's your first run.
 There will be crashes and no support will be provided.